 Students will see Jacob's prophecy as an integral part of God's Kingdom plan.

 Memory Verse

-"The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be" (Gen. 49:10).
+"The scepter shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh comes: and to Him shall be the obedience of the people" (Gen. 49:10).
+NKJV